 Mom and Dad held hands for the final time in those final hours.
 Despite everything, my mother wanted to thank Dad’s transplant surgeon for giving him a second chance at life and say goodbye.
 His staff alerted him, and Mom waited three hours, beside the body of her husband of 51 years, just to end their last journey together on a gracious note.The surgeon never came and never called.
 Finally, she left for home.
 Dad’s casket was carried in the belly of her plane back home to Florida.

 No one should be a statistic

-When Dad died on September 23rd, he was one of a thousand deaths that — and every day — from common medical complications that could have been prevented.
-I joined The Care Partner Project to help other families be more informed, engaged, pro-active and confident when their loved ones are counting on their help through medical care.
+When Dad died on September 23rd, he was one of a thousand deaths that day—and every day — from common medical complications that could have been prevented.
+I started The Care Partner Project to help other families be more informed, engaged, pro-active and confident when their loved ones are counting on their help through medical care.
 It’s my way of transforming our family’s grief into something good for other families.
 I know that’s what dad would have wanted.

 Get the care you want for the people you love.

 Please share The Care Partner Project with your family and friends.